ktorio/ktor-documentation/topics/client_retry.md

 * The `retryOnServerErrors` function enables retrying a request if a `5xx` response is received from a server and specifies the number of retries.
 * `exponentialDelay` specifies an exponential delay between retries, which is calculated using the Exponential backoff algorithm.

-You can find the full example here: [client-retry](https://github.com/ktorio/ktor-documentation/tree/%current-branch%/codeSnippets/snippets/client-retry).
+You can learn more about supported configuration options from [HttpRequestRetry.Configuration](https://api.ktor.io/ktor-client/ktor-client-core/io.ktor.client.plugins/-http-request-retry/-configuration/index.html).

+### Configure retry conditions {id="conditions"}

 There are also configuration settings that allow you to configure conditions for retrying a request or specify delay logic: